• Skip to content

 Sharing your grief about miscarriage with others

-It can be very upsetting to tell family and friends about the miscarriage and your grief.
+It can be difficult and upsetting to tell family and friends about the miscarriage and your grief.
 It can be even harder if you hadn’t yet told people about the pregnancy.

 Not everyone will understand your need to acknowledge and grieve the loss of your pregnancy.
 Some people might even try to comfort you by saying things that minimise your loss.
 For example, ‘At least you know you can get pregnant’ or ‘At least you have your other children’.